brunohce/SimplENM/README.md

 </pre>
    </details>

-Elevation is actually optional.
+**Elevation is actually optional**.
 If you don't want to extract elevation, you can remove/comment the part of the script that computes elevation or just run it anyway, you'll get lots of error messages but everything else should work just fine.

-**README WORK IN PROGRESS**

 <details><summary>Parameters:</summary>
     <pre>